The head of state awards the Czech ambassador the Medal of Independence of the first class

-His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, “may God protect him”, awarded HE Jiri Slavik, Ambassador of the Czech Republic, the Medal of Independence of the First Class, on the occasion of the end of his term as Ambassador of his country to the UAE.
+His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, awarded the Ambassador of the Czech Republic, Jiri Slavik, the Medal of Independence of the First Class, on the occasion of the end of his tenure as his country’s ambassador to the UAE.

-Her Excellency Reem bint Ibrahim Al Hashemy, Minister of State for International Cooperation Affairs, awarded the Ambassador the Medal of Independence of the First Class during a meeting that took place today, affirming the UAE’s keenness to strengthen its relations with the Czech Republic in all fields.
-Their bilateral cooperation advanced during his years of work in the country.

 Follow our latest local and sports news and the latest political and economic developments via Google news